 ChatGPT Shopping Research offers tailored picks, ending endless scrolling

 *For example, ask:* "Recommend the quietest cordless vacuum under Rs 30,000."
-ChatGPT Shopping Research will follow up with questions such as:…
+ChatGPT Shopping Research will then ping you with follow-up questions such as:…

 For example, ask: "Recommend the quietest cordless vacuum under Rs 30,000."
 ChatGPT Shopping Research will follow up with questions such as: Once it understands your use case, it delivers options that actually make sense for you, rather than a random list pulled from a search results page.
 Here is your answer: In technical terms, the process goes something like this - In simpler words, you start with a natural question, something like "Find the best Android phone under Rs 40,000 for gaming."
 ChatGPT Shopping Research then begins a guided conversation and asks short, focused questions to understand your needs better.
 Like - 'Battery life or camera?'
 'Display size or weight?'
 'Performance or price priority?'
 Once it has a clear picture, ChatGPT Shopping Research searches across the internet.

-Is this the end of endless scrolling?
-ChatGPT Shopping Research certainly tries to make that claim.
-By asking follow‑up questions—“What’s your budget?
-How often will you use it?”—the tool narrows the field before presenting a handful of options that fit the stated criteria, such as “the quietest cordless vacuum under Rs 30,000.”
-The interaction feels more conversational than a static search results page, and the promise of “options that actually make sense” is appealing.
+ChatGPT Shopping Research tries to put a stop to the endless scroll.
+It asks things like “What’s your budget?
+How often will you use it?” then narrows the list to a few picks that match, say “the quietest cordless vacuum under Rs 30,000.”
+The back-and-forth feels more like a chat than a bland results page, and the idea of “options that actually make sense” does sound tempting.

 Common Questions Answered